-The Mequon-Thiensville School District is in the initial stages of developing a long-range vision for its facilities, a comprehensive process the district is calling “A Framework for Our Future.”
+The Mequon-Thiensville School District is developing a long-range vision for its facilities, or “A Framework for Our Future.”
 The ultimate goal of the project is for the framework to reflect a community vision for its public schools.
-The process includes establishing common priorities in
+The process includes establishing common priorities in the following:

 - building capacity

 Monitoring student enrollment and estimating future enrollment trends is essential to school planning, and a critical piece in developing a long-range plan.
 Assessing the condition, capacity, and utilization of facilities is also a critical component in developing a long-range plan.The school district has partnered with Eppstein Uhen Architects (EUA) to help facilitate the development of this all-encompassing 10-year framework that aligns the organization’s current reality, impending forecasts, strategic direction, and the community’s priorities.
 EUA has a proven track record in long-range planning in K-12 education, and a clear focus on authentic public engagement.

 We are committed to creating opportunities for the public to participate and provide input throughout the planning process as it works to develop a shared long-range plan.
 This April, we hosted three community workshops to gather the community’s feedback on enrollment projections and the facilities findings in order to help guide the district’s decision-making moving forward.
 More than 60 community workshop participants participated and provided feedback.

 If you were not able to attend a community workshop we invite you to review the information that was presented at the Community Workshops.
 Please click the image below to access the presentation.
 Community Workshop participants also had the opportunity to engage in conversation and provide feedback on three key questions.
 See the results of that feedback below.

 - Based on what you’ve heard today, what do you feel are the three most important facility challenges to address?